In Exercises 1–3, find the indicated probabilities using the geom... | Channels for Pearson+

 Geometric Distribution

 The geometric distribution models the number of trials needed to achieve the first success in a series of independent Bernoulli trials.
-In this context, a 'success' is defined as finding a tax return that requires an audit.
-The probability of success on each trial is constant, and the distribution is characterized by the formula P(X = k) = (1-p)^(k-1) * p, where p is the probability of success.
+In this context, it is used to find the probability that the first tax return requiring an audit occurs on a specific trial, such as the 25th return examined.
+The probability of success (an audit) is constant, making this distribution suitable for the problem.

 Recommended video: